solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 ### Task 2: Install the PostGIS extension

-To install the `postgis` extension in your database, you will use the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command.
+To install the `postgis` extension in the database, you will use the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command.
 Behind the scenes, executing `CREATE EXTENSION` runs the extension's script file.
 The script typically creates new SQL objects such as functions, data types, operators, and index support methods.
 Additionally, `CREATE EXTENSION` records the identities of all the created objects so they can be dropped again if `DROP EXTENSION` is issued.

-1. In the query window you opened above, run the `CREATE EXTENSION` command to install the `postgis` extension in your database.
+1. In the query window you opened above, run the `CREATE EXTENSION` command to install the `postgis` extension in the database.

     ```sql
     CREATE EXTENSION IF NOT EXISTS postgis;